Football in Syria: Women's football

 The first women's football team in Syria, the Levant and the Middle East was founded in Aleppo in 1950.
 For a long time there was neither an organized women's league nor an organized cup competition.

 Since the end of July 2006, the first official Syrian women's football championship runs in the form of a league with 7 teams.
 In addition, there is a women's national team, which, however, has not played any official international matches at FIFA level until the 2018 AFC Women's Asian Cup qualification.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: